 Wildfire smoke is a key contributor to global fine particulate matter – or PM2.5, the inhalation of which is harmful to multiple systems in the human body.

 Inhalation of PM 2.5 has been shown to impact the cardiovascular system through numerous biological processes including inflammation, impaired microvascular function, platelet activation, hypercoagulability, and decreased heart rate.
 These, in turn can lead to elevated blood pressure, atherosclerosis, dyslipidemia, insulin resistance, diabetes, gestational diabetes, and obesity.
 Studies also show that these effects are enhanced with elevated ambient temperatures – with which wildfires often coincide.

 Key cardiovascular outcomes attributed to PM2.5 include cardiovascular mortality, acute coronary syndrome, stroke, heart failure, and arrhythmias.
 Studies show significant increase in mortality and hospitalizations—even in cases of short term exposure to wildfire.
-Older adults; women; Black, Indigenous, and people of color, as well as low socioeconomic status individuals are most susceptible to wildfire-related cardiovascular health effects.
+Older adults, women, Indigenous, and people of color, as well as low socioeconomic status individuals are most susceptible to wildfire-related cardiovascular health effects.